Nimrod891/job-board-app/README.md

 - **Hooks-based frontend** – Custom React hooks encapsulate data fetching and side effects; components stay focused on UI.
 - **Chakra UI** – Provides accessible, responsive building blocks with minimal custom CSS, ideal for fast iteration on UI.
 - **Lightweight auth** – Email-only signup/login with JWTs to support job ownership and owner-only actions without overcomplicating the Project.

+## What I'd add:

+There are endless options, but just for starters i'd add:

+- **Ownership indication on jobs you create** - So you know what's yours in the grid, or a 'Manage Jobs' button, and the ability to delete what you created. -**Genres of jobs on the aside menu** - Under the log in button there's plenty of room for that. e.g. Stadiums, Concerts, Festivals, Conferences, Corportates -**Icons of employment type** - I'd add small icons and the ability to sort by them. e.g. Medic, Security, Food/Kitchen, Bar, Language, Customer Service, Driving License. -**Reviews** - I'd add a score to companies based on what previous employeed users rated them after the job was done. -**Specific times of employment & payment** - For obvious reasons, users first of all care about this information.

+And much more..
+:)